Franz Wagner: College career

 On October 21, 2019, Wagner fractured his right wrist and was expected to miss four to six weeks.
-He made his season debut for the Wolverines on November 27, 2019, and finished the game with six points, three rebounds, and one block in 23 minutes in an 83–76 victory over Iowa State in the quarterfinals of the Battle 4 Atlantis.
+He made his season debut for the Wolverines on November 27, 2019, and finished the game with six points, three rebounds and one block in 23 minutes in an 83–76 victory over Iowa State in the quarterfinals of the Battle 4 Atlantis.
 On December 6, Wagner posted a career-high 18 points in a 103–91 victory over Iowa in its Big Ten Conference season opener, as Michigan had six double-digit scorers, including all five starters.
 On March 1, 2020, Wagner posted 18 points and 10 rebounds for his first career double-double in a 63–77 loss to Ohio State.
 Following the regular season, he was named to the 2020 Big Ten All-Freshman team.

-During his sophomore season, Wagner posted 14 double-figure games and four 20+ point games, he averaged 13.0 points per game with 6.3 rebounds, a team-high 30 steals and a second-best 23 blocks.
+During his sophomore season, Wagner posted 14 double-figure games and four 20-plus-point games, he averaged 13.0 points per game with 6.3 rebounds, a team-high 30 steals and a second-best 23 blocks.
 Following the season he was named second-team All-Big Ten by the coaches and third-team by the media.
 On May 4, 2021, he declared for the 2021 NBA draft forgoing his remaining college eligibility.